OCR-tech/InnoTSR/CONTRIBUTING.md

 There are several ways to contribute:

-1. Reporting and fixing bugs
+- Reporting and Fixing Bugs
-2. Suggesting Features
+- Suggesting Features
-3. Improving Documentation
+- Improving Documentation
-4. Sharing Use Cases
+- Sharing Use Cases
-5. Spreading the Word
+- Spreading the Word

 ## 📝 Reporting Issues